 - Poor night vision

 - Glare from headlights and lamps

-According to Dr. Griffey cataracts are something everyone will get eventually.
-Typically, surgery is needed between the ages of 65 and 75, but it can happen sooner if symptoms due to cataracts interfere with someone’s daily life.
+According to Dr. Griffey, cataracts are something everyone will get eventually.
+Typically, surgery is needed between the ages of 65 and 75, but it can happen sooner if cataract symptoms interfere with someone’s daily life.